Practicing the Thanksgiving mealtime all year round.

 - Eat mindfully.
 We can savor each bite by eating more slowly and concentrating on each component – the taste, texture, mouthful, and temperature.
 By putting our fork down between bites and taking more time and effort to appreciate the nuances of the meal, we can fully enjoy and be thankful for it.

-I hope you continue to enjoy a lovely holiday season and continue to find things in your life to be thankful for!
+I hope you continue to find things in your life to be thankful for!

 Click HERE to learn more about the Wellview services available to you.
 We can’t wait to work with you!